TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

   - Change the utilities of some rooms
   - Create an interior design
 - NPC[^2] to replace current students

+## Configuration

+You will need to have a compatible headset, then download the application on the device and you are good to go.

+## Non Functionnal Requirements

+ - Multi-user
+ - Time management
+ - Security System
+    - Software
+    - Cameras
+ - Fire alarm / security
+    - Little red boxes
+    - Extinguishers
+    - Smoke detectors
+- A map so users know where they are all the time.

 ## Personae